tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

     # ...
 ```

-Due to our union-find implementation, we also need to do this "recursive find"
+Note that due to our union-find implementation, we also need to do this
-thing that calls `.find()` recursively to discover all of the type variables in
+"recursive find" thing that calls `.find()` recursively to discover all of the
-the type.
-Otherwise we might just see `'t0` or something.
+type variables in the type.
+Otherwise we might just see `'t0` as our only free
+type variable or something.

 ### Recursion